jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] The selfish gene.Richard Dawkins
 - [] The Dragon Book.
 Compilers: Principles, Techniques, and Tools
 - [] It's Been a Good Life.
 Isaac Asimov
-- [] The Success of Open Source.
-Steven Weber
 - [] Johnny Got His Gun.
 Dalton Trumbo
 - [] The Machine Stops.
 E. M.Forster
 - [] The Evolution of Cooperation.
 Robert Axelrod